Strikes Again

-Strikes Again is the third album released by the Funk band Rose Royce on the Whitfield label in August 1978.
+Strikes Again is the third album by funk band Rose Royce.
+It was released on the Whitfield label in August 1978.
 It was produced by Norman Whitfield.

 History

-The album peaked at #4 on the R&B albums chart.
-It also reached #28 on the Billboard 200.
-It yielded two Billboard R&B Top Ten singles, "I'm in Love (And I Love the Feeling)" and "Love Don't Live Here Anymore".
-"Love Don't Live Here Anymore" was also successful on the UK Singles Chart, reaching #2, their highest charting single in the UK.
-A third single, "First Come, First Serve", was only moderately successful, peaking at #65 on the Billboard R&B Singles chart.
+The album peaked at number four on the Billboard R&B albums chart and number 28 on the Billboard Top LPs chart.
+It yielded two Billboard R&B top ten singles, "I'm in Love (And I Love the Feeling)" and "Love Don't Live Here Anymore".
+"Love Don't Live Here Anymore" was also successful on the UK Singles Chart, reaching number two, their highest charting single in the UK.
+A third single, "First Come, First Serve", peaked at number 65 on the Billboard R&B Singles chart.
 The album was remastered and reissued with bonus tracks in 2016 by Big Break Records.

 Track listing

+All songs written by Norman Whitfield unless otherwise noted.